Michael A. Taylor Player Props: Twins vs. Cardinals

 Michael A. Taylor At The Plate

-- Taylor has reached base via a hit in 43 games this year (of 87 played), and had multiple hits in 10 of those games.
+- Taylor has picked up a hit in 44 of 88 games this season, with multiple hits 10 times.

-- Taylor has driven in a run in 20 games this season (23.0%), including eight games with more than one RBI (9.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Taylor has an RBI in 20 of 88 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 25 games this year, with multiple runs four times.
+- He has scored in 25 games this season (28.4%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.